craigsakuma/Data_Science/README.md

 - Applies 2 fold cross validation to separate data set into training and testing sets
 - Creates 2 ROC curves and calculates AUC using 2 fold cross validation

-Examples_from_Class
+Yelp_Analysis
+- Analysis of open source data set from Yelp
+- Exploratory analysis of the data set
+- Implementation of RecSys recommmendation engine

+ExamplesClass
-- contains code examples reviewed in class
+- Contains code examples reviewed in General Assembly Course

 Titanic
 - Currently work in progress
 - Data set from Kaggle

+NOTE: Majority of data science exmaples are in private repositories that need to be sanitized before being shared in an open source forum.